PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 test specs_for_greet::sut_returns_hello_world_correctly ... ok
 ```

-Just to check, try deliberately breaking the test by changing the expected value to something else, like `Hello, World!` to `Hello, stanger`.
+Try deliberately breaking the test by changing the expected value to something else, like "Hello, stranger".

-Notice how you have not had to pick between multiple testing frameworks and then figure out how to install them.
-Everything you need is built into the language, and the syntax is the same as the rest of the code you will write.
+Notice how you don't need to choose between testing frameworks or figure out installation.
+Everything you need is built into the language with consistent syntax.

 ### Writing Unit Tests

-Writing a test is just like writing a function, with a few rules:
+Writing tests follows simple rules:

-- It needs to be in a module marked with `#[cfg(test)]`
+- Tests go in modules marked with `#[cfg(test)]`
-- The test function must be marked with `#[test]`
+- Test functions must be marked with `#[test]`

-If you are the first with Rust, you might be surprised to see the tests in the same file as the code.
-This is a common practice in Rust, and usually unit tests are written in this manner.
-The `#[cfg(test)]` attribute tells the compiler to only compile this code when you run `cargo test`, which means test codes will not be included in the final binary.
-You can find more information about this in the [The Rust Programming Language](https://doc.rust-lang.org/book/ch11-03-test-organization.html).
+If you're new to Rust, you might be surprised to see tests in the same file as the code.
+This is common practice in Rust for unit tests.
+The `#[cfg(test)]` attribute tells the compiler to only compile this code during `cargo test`, excluding it from the final binary.
+Learn more in [The Rust Programming Language](https://doc.rust-lang.org/book/ch11-03-test-organization.html).

-The test module name is `specs_for_greet`, which means the specifications we want to implement for the `greet` function.
-The test function name is `sut_returns_hello_world_correctly`.
-The `sut` stands for [system under test](http://xunitpatterns.com/SUT.html), which is `greet` function in this case.
-There could be many conventions for naming test functions, but the most important thing is to be consistent.
-I prefer to use `specs_for_<name of sut>` for the module name containing test functions of the system under test, and `sut_<description of specification>` for the test function name.
-This way, it is easy to find the test functions for a specific system under test.
+The test module name `specs_for_greet` indicates specifications for the `greet` function.
+The test function name `sut_returns_hello_world_correctly` uses `sut` for [system under test](http://xunitpatterns.com/SUT.html).
+There are many naming conventions, but consistency matters most.
+I prefer `specs_for_<name of sut>` for modules and `sut_<description of specification>` for test functions.
+This makes finding tests for specific functionality easy.

-Inside the test function, we will follow triple-A pattern:
+Inside test functions, follow the triple-A pattern:

-- Arrange
-  - Prepare the test data or dependencies
+- **Arrange**: Prepare test data or dependencies, set required system state
-  - Put the system into the required state for testing
-- Act
-  - Call the system under test and get the actual result
+- **Act**: Call the system under test and capture the actual result
-- Assert
-  - Verify the actual result with the expected result
+- **Assert**: Verify the actual result matches expectations

-The `assert_eq!` macro is used to compare the expected and actual values.
-If they are not equal, the test will fail, and you will see an error message in the terminal.
+The `assert_eq!` macro compares expected and actual values.
+When they differ, the test fails with an error message.

 ### Hello, YOU

-Now that we have a test, we can iterate on our software safely.
+Now that we have a test, we can iterate safely on our software.

-In the last example, we wrote the test after the code had been written so that you could get an example of how to write a test and declare a function.
-From this point on, we will be writing tests first.
+In the previous example, we wrote the test after the code to demonstrate testing and function declaration.
+From now on, we'll write tests first.

-Our next requirement is to let us specify the recipient of the greeting.
+Our next requirement: let users specify the greeting recipient.

-Let's start by capturing these requirements in a test.
-This is basic test-driven development and allows us to make sure our test is actually testing what we want.
-When you retrospectively write tests, there is the risk that your test may continue to pass even if the code doesn't work as intended.
+Let's capture this requirement in a test.
+This is basic test-driven development, ensuring our test actually tests what we want.
+Writing tests retrospectively risks tests that pass even when code doesn't work as intended.

-We will replace the test we wrote to the new test in `specs_for_greet` module:
+Replace our existing test in the `specs_for_greet` module:

 ```rust
 #[test]